Erlemar/dswok/Metrics and losses/Calibration.md

 - Delayed and censored labels: conversions, churn, refunds, and chargebacks arrive late.
 Calibration measured before labels mature is biased; the calibration target specifies a label window (1-day click, 7-day conversion, 30-day churn).
 - Selection and exposure bias: in [[Recommendation system]] settings, labels exist only for items that were shown.
 Calibration is for the exposed distribution and is conditional on the logging/serving policy.
 A policy change can move the exposure distribution and break calibration even when feature distributions look stable.
 - [[Training-serving skew]]: feature transformations, missing-value defaults, normalization, or freshness differing between training and serving create skew that calibration can mask but not fix.
+- Privacy and aggregation constraints: when per-impression label linkage is severed by privacy policy, per-impression recalibration breaks.
+The fallback is aggregate ratio calibration over a cohort window: compare summed predictions to summed realized events per privacy-respecting bucket and apply the ratio as a multiplicative correction.

 ## Measuring calibration